From the Librarian & Editor, Dennis Rivers:

 About the editor:

 I am a writer, editor and librarian living in Eugene, Oregon.
-I received my MA in interpersonal communication and human development from the Vermont College Graduate Program in 1997, after studying sociology and religious studies at UC Santa Barbara, theology at the Graduate Theological Union in Berkeley, and, a long, long time ago, Business Administration and Operations Research at the then-named UCLA School of Business.
+I received my MA in interpersonal communication and human development from the Vermont College Graduate Program in 1997, after studying sociology and religious studies at UC Santa Barbara, theology at the Graduate Theological Union in Berkeley, and, a long, long time ago, business administration and operations research at the then-named UCLA School of Business.

-In addition to LiberationTheology.org, I edit several large peace, ecology and communication skills web sites, including www.NewConversations.net, www.EarthCitizens.net, an www.DeepGreenAwakening.net My publishing sites include Human Development Books and Karuna Books.
+In addition to the LiberationTheology.org, EarthPrayer.net and Five Wings of the Heart religious and spiritual websites, I edit several large peace, ecology and communication skills sites, including www.NewConversations.net, www.EarthCitizens.net My publishing sites include Human Development Books and Karuna Books.
 From 1990 to 2010 I taught communication skills in a variety of settings, including the Santa Barbara Community Counseling Center, and (as a recurring guest presenter) California State University Channel Islands.

 Among the many things that upset me in this life, I am deeply disturbed by the upward-spiralling price of books, which is moving many worthy books beyond the reach of most people on Earth, one more example of the growing gap between the rich and the poor.
 As my own personal protest against this trend, I have made all of my books and articles available free of charge in PDF format at www.KarunaBooks.net/dennis_rivers.htm.
 (I understand that this is only a limited step, because it only reaches those with access to computers and the Internet.)
 If you write books and/or articles about peace, ecology, liberation theology and/or human development, I invite you to join me in this effort to build a global public library.